oohg/core/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your enhancement request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
-A clear and concise description of the solution you'd like.
+Enter a clear and concise description of your request and the expected solution:
+- I'm always frustrated when [...]
+- The behaviour should be [...] instead of [...]
+- I want to add or change [...]

-**Is your enhancement request related to another enhancement?
-Please describe.**
+Indicate if your request is related to another enhancement and how.
-A clear and concise description of what you want to add, change or happen.

-**Describe alternatives you've considered**
+Describe alternatives you've considered.
-A clear and concise description of any alternative solutions or changes you've considered.

-**Additional context**
 Add any other information, files or screenshots about your request here.